-There are some 800,000 migrant workers or more in Singapore and HOME has provided direct assistance to more than 50,000 men and women migrants and victims of human trafficking and forced labour, who availed of our programme and services.
-Among those helped included migrants affected by the Tsunami disaster in 2005 and the present global economic crisis in 2008/2009.
-On one occasion, we provided shelter for 15 Indonesian women and their children, who were abandoned at sea by seamen.
+There are some 1.2 million migrant workers or more in Singapore and HOME has provided direct assistance to more than 50,000 men and women migrants and victims of human trafficking and forced labour, who availed of our programme and services.
+Among those helped included migrants affected by the Tsunami disaster in 2005 and the global economic crisis in 2008/2009.
+On one occasion, HOME provided shelter for 15 Indonesian women and their children, who were abandoned at sea.
 Our stories of assistance are as varied as the sufferings and the wounds inflicted upon our beneficiaries.

 HOME is committed to the principle that migration of people benefits the global society with a focus on the effects of migration within the context of Singapore.

 • To develop research and education on the socioeconomic of migration on Singapore and the countries of origin;